dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 The instructions in following sections assume that you built an image per the instructions at [dotnetapp sample](dotnetapp/README.md).
 You can also build an image with your own instructions, too.

-The following instructions are a subset of the [dotnetapp sample](dotnetapp/README.md) instruction, assuming that you are starting from the root of the [dotnet-docker repo](https://github.com/dotnet/dotnet-docker).
+The following instructions are a subset of the [.NET Core Docker Sample](dotnetapp/README.md) instructions, which assume that you are starting from the root of the [dotnet-docker repo](https://github.com/dotnet/dotnet-docker).

 ```console
 cd samples